SociallyIneptWeeb/AICoverGen/README.md

 ### Install Git and Python

 Follow the instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install Git on your computer.
-Also follow this [guide](https://realpython.com/installing-python/) to install Python if you haven't already.
+Also follow this [guide](https://realpython.com/installing-python/) to install Python **VERSION 3.9** if you haven't already.
+Using other versions of Python may result in dependency conflicts.

 ### Install ffmpeg